bpjfarias/tibians-quiz/README.md

 - Handle with states and rendering the same component many times

-- Logic to select alternatives, enabling button to the next question (using states, HTML attributes and array index)
+- Logic to select choice, enabling button to the next question (using states, HTML attributes and array index)

 - Counting logic of points with changing state